 - Treadwell Mine Ruins (2 miles)- Located on Douglas as well, the Treadwell Mine Ruins is a moderate loop that offers a nice hiking trail and abundant bird watching.
 The loop leads to the old gold mine remains and offers historical markers along the way.
 (Don’t get this confused with the Treadwell Ditch Trail, as this trail leads anywhere from 14 to 29 miles through Douglas, only for experienced hikers!)

 - Airport Trail (1.5-3 miles)- An easy trail for beginners, or someone looking to walk their dog on easy terrain, this meandering trail is suitable for all ages.
 Walking along the outer edge of the Juneau airport, the trail is a favorite among all locals.
 With the airport on one side and the Mendenhall River on the other, there is no shortage of scenery.
-After the trail veers and the river empties into the Lynn Canal, you can either turn back or continue another 1.5 miles to the end of the trail.
+After the trail veers and the river empties into the Lynn Canal, you can either turn back or continue another 1.5 miles to the trail’s end.
 This trail is very popular among avid bird watchers!

 - Rainforest Trail (1 mile)- This winding trail is a beautiful, yet mild hike.
 Located on the north end of Douglas, the Rainforest Trail loops through a wooded area with an easily graded trail that leads you down to the ocean.
 The trail is an easy walk for most.
 Even in the winter, the path is heavily used so there isn’t any deep snow to worry about.
 Once down to the ocean, you can walk either north or south on the trails and will encounter rocky beaches when the tide is out.
 Keep your eyes peeled on the ocean as you can see multiple types of ducks, birds, and possibly even a seal or sea lion!